convertigo/convertigo-doc/programming-guide/creating-data-for-c8o-forms/index.md

 To do so, you will have to create a [Sequence](https://www.convertigo.com/documentation/develop/reference-manual/convertigo-objects/sequencer/generic-sequence/).
 A Sequence defines and orchestrates a series of actions in a low-code way.

 #### Make a submit action sequence ready for Convertigo Form Builder ####
+You can find a project with some examples [here](https://github.com/convertigo/c8oprj-lib-actions-c8oforms)
 ##### Expose a sequence as a submit action #####

 A sequence name has to be **prefixed** by “forms_” to be visible as a submit action from Convertigo Form Builder